Fundament-Software/scopes/doc/about.rst

 typed but fully inferred, therefore every function is a template.
 Both nominal and structural typing are supported.
 Type primitives roughly match C level, but are aimed to be expandable without limitations.
-The memory model is compatible to C/C++ and utilizes simple unmanaged stack and heap memory.
+The memory model is compatible to C/C++ and supports simple unmanaged stack and heap memory, as well as "view propagation", a declaration free variant of borrow checking specifically designed for Scopes.
+A custom lightweight exception protocol that is fully compatible with C is supported.

-Scopes provides many metaprogramming facilities such as programmable macros, deterministic/guided folding of constant expressions, metadata necessary for basic step-by-step debugging as well as inspection of types, constants, intermediate code, optimized output and disassembly.
+Scopes provides many metaprogramming facilities such as programmable syntax sugar and AST macros, metadata necessary for basic step-by-step debugging as well as inspection of types, constants, intermediate code, optimized output and disassembly.
 The environment is suitable for development of domain specific languages to describe configuration files, user interfaces, state machines or processing graphs.

 Scopes embeds the clang compiler infrastructure and is therefore fully C compatible.
 C libraries can be imported and executed at compile- and runtime without overhead and without requiring special bindings.

-The SCIL (Scopes Compiler Intermediate Language) is suitable for painless translation to SSA forms such as LLVM IR and SPIR-V, of which both are supported.
-The SPIR-V compiler can also emit GLSL shader code on the fly.
+The Scopes Compiler Intermediate Language is suitable for painless translation to SSA forms such as LLVM IR and SPIR-V, of which both are supported.
+The SPIR-V backend also emits GLSL shader code on the fly.

 The Scopes compiler fundamentally differs from C++ and other traditional AOT (ahead of time) compilers, in that the compiler is designed to remain on-line